Sell Me This Pen: It's AI-Powered

 And apparently, so is Asus’s new GT-BE19000AI router.
 We’re here because this is so stupid I got one to just see if it could be made useful.
 I wrote this as I dug through the bugs Asus shipped with it, one fix at a time.
 TL;DR: enabling USB SSDs + Docker.

 WHY?
 WHY DO WE NEED AI IN A ROUTER?
-Spoiler: we don’t. but now that it’s here…
+Spoiler: We don’t.
+But now that it’s here like most of the subpar use cases for AI/ML being shoved down everyone’s throat…

 This abomination has two SoCs.
 The first is a 4-core 2.6GHz Broadcom BCM4916 and this does what you’d expect a router to do.
-The second is a Synaptics SL1680 with 4GB RAM, 32GB EMMC, and a 7.9 TOPS Neural Processing Unit.
-Hilariously enough, Asus put an embedding model on it with HF and python behind the scenes for fully local “LM” setup assistance …this was neat in that they didn’t use a transformer LM at all (SL1680s are CNN-optimized), but it worked.
+The second is …a Synaptics SL1680 with 4GB RAM, 32GB EMMC, and a 7.9 TOPS Neural Processing Unit.
+Hilariously enough, Asus put an embedding model on it with HF and python behind the scenes for fully local “LM” setup assistance.
+This was neat in that they didn’t use a transformer LM at all (SL1680s ASICs are CNN-optimized), but it worked.
 Here’s where stuff gets weird:

 The secondary SoC is …updated by the primary SoC that’s also the admin network interface?
 Naturally, the first question is: how are these things connected?
 As I’m digging around these menus, in Settings → Administration → System …enable SSH: